dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 </Image>
 ```

-In this example, an <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry> with `RadiusX` and `RadiusY` values of 100, and a `Center` value of (180,180) is set to the `Clip` property of an <xref:Microsoft.Maui.Controls.Image>.
+In this example, an <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry> with <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry.RadiusX> and <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry.RadiusY> values of 100, and a <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry.Center> value of (180,180) is set to the <xref:Microsoft.Maui.Controls.VisualElement.Clip> property of an <xref:Microsoft.Maui.Controls.Image>.
 Only the part of the image that is within the area of the ellipse will be displayed:

 :::image type="content" source="media/geometry/clip-ellipsegeometry.png" alt-text="Clip an Image with an EllipseGeometry.":::